Urinary Tract Infection In Cats

 home Home Remedies: None.
 Cranberry and vitamin C supplements are unlikely to stop a urinary tract infection.
 Evidence for helping with prevention of recurrent infections is variable.

-Infection can occur when bacteria enter the bladder through the urethra, which is the tube that transports urine from the bladder outside the body.
+Infection usually occurs when bacteria or other infectious agents enter the urine in the bladder through the urethra, which is the tube that transports urine from the bladder outside the body.

 Cats tend to hide their illnesses, but paying close attention to your cat’s litter box habits can reveal some cat urinary tract infection symptoms, including: